wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the same.
 The directory array itself essentially act as an inclusive cache without data, for which downgrades, invalidations will be issued to maintain coherence among upper level caches.

+To deal with the new cases where data is requested by the upper level, but is not present in the data array, the non-inclusive cache adds transient state `S_D`, `E_D` and `M_D` to indicate that an access to the data is required, but the cache does not have it for now.
+Under these states, the cache controller will issue requests to upper levels to fetch the requested block, and when data arrives, the data slot will be allocated, and states will transient back to the stable state.